ttu/ruuvitag-sensor/developer_notes.md

 $ sudo ./verification.sh
 ```

-Run verification for the package from pypi
+Run verification for the package from PyPI

 ```sh
 $ sudo ./verification.sh pypi